 Instant Pot Chicken and Dumplings

-This is another comfort food favorite.
-A recipe that has been in my family forever.
+This is a recipe that has been in my family forever.
 I did bump up the flavors a little though.
 I’m sure that most cultures have a version of this that someone’s mom, nana, or even a dad or grandpa made for them.

 Start with getting all of your ingredients gathered together and prepared.
 Or as the French say.
 “Mise en place” (everything in place).

 Decide which style of dumplings you want to use, and prepare them, too.
 I was asked which are my favorite.
 I like the homemade fluffier dumplings.
 My husband likes the flattened biscuits (he thinks they are more like noodles, and less doughy tasting).

-Instant Pot Chicken and Dumplings is a pretty quick meal, considering how delicious and heart it comes out.
+Instant Pot Chicken and Dumplings is a pretty quick meal, considering how delicious and hearty it comes out.
 Much faster than my mom’s.
 I wish she had lived to see me use my Instant Pot. <3 Love you Mom.